rivine/recordchain/docs/gedis.md

     - This will expose in the client the functions `client.system.ping()`,`client.system.ping_bool()` that when executed will connect to server and execute them there

-- For each API / function, you can sepecify `schema in` & `schema_out`
+- For each API / function, you may sepecify `schema in` & `schema_out` if needed
     - **Schema out**
-        - If you want result of cunction to be an object of certain type, you add extra argument to function signature called `schema_out` and in your docstring you define the schema for that object, or refer to another schema by its URL
+        - If you want result of function to be an object of certain type, you add extra argument to function signature called `schema_out` and in your docstring you define the schema for that object, or refer to another schema by its URL
         ```
         def test(schema_out):
             """
-            some test method, which returns something easy
             ```out
             name = "" (S)
             nr = 0 (I)